How to tell your boss you are quitting on short notice?

 How do you gracefully quit a job you like?

 Quitting a job is always a hard decision for a lot of people.
-Not only that the company lose a hard worker and have to cope with changes, but you also lose touch with coworkers and have to start over.
+Not only does the company lose a hard worker and have to cope with changes, but you also lose touch with coworkers and have to start over.

 So, how do you gracefully quit a job you like?